The History Of Eric Yuan’s Zoom

 As a result of Zoom Phone, Zoom Chat, and increasing security measures, Zoom reported a first quarter total revenue of $956.2 million, up 191% year over year.

-In July 2021, Zoom announced its intention to acquire Five9 for $14.7bn—its largest acquisition in history.
+In July 2021, Zoom announced its intention to acquire Five9 for $14.7bn—the largest acquisition in Zoom history.

 In the same month, the Zoom app marketplace launched, housing various Zoom integrations to enhance the work experience within Zoom.